 Instructions

-- In a medium bowl, whisk flour, baking powder, baking soda, and salt.
+Step 2: In a medium bowl, whisk together the flour, baking powder, baking soda, and salt.

-- In a large bowl, beat softened butter and granulated sugar on medium speed for 2–3 minutes until pale and fluffy.
+Step 3: In a large bowl or the bowl of a stand mixer fitted with the paddle attachment, beat the softened ¾ cup unsalted butter and granulated sugar on medium speed for 2–3 minutes until pale and fluffy.

-- Beat in egg until incorporated; add vanilla extract and mix briefly.
+Step 4: Beat in the large egg until fully incorporated, scraping down the sides of the bowl as needed.
+Then add the vanilla extract and mix briefly.

-- In a small bowl, combine brown sugar, cinnamon, and melted butter until crumbly but holds together when pressed.
+Step 6: In a separate small bowl, combine the ½ cup packed brown sugar, 1 tablespoon ground cinnamon, and 2 tablespoons melted unsalted butter.
+Stir until the mixture is crumbly but holds together when pressed.

 Notes